andalenavals/andalenavals.github.io/_research/rhostats.md

 \end{equation}
 $$

-We have now the shear 2PCF contamination due to PSF additive systematic biases $\delta \xi$, as a function of Rho statistics and the best fitted $\alpha$, $\beta$, and $\eta$.
-Figure below shows the comparisong of the PSF contamination and the fiducial cosmology data vector.
+We now have the shear 2PCF contamination due to PSF additive systematic biases $\delta \xi$, as a function of Rho statistics and the best-fitted $\alpha$, $\beta$, and $\eta$.
+The figure below shows the comparison of the PSF contamination and the fiducial cosmology data vector.
 Notice that the contamination is subdominant, almost two orders of magnitude below the fiducial values.

 <br/><img src='/images/research/rhostats/xicont_and_xipfid.png' width="600">

-Using the $+1\sigma$ values of the PSF contamination, we can create a test data vector, contaminating the fiducial cosmology adding and substracting it.
-With this contaminated data vector we then can perform a likelihood analysis for final cosmological estimates and confirm that this effect is indeed subdominant.
-The figure below show the contour plots obtained
+By using the $+1\sigma$ values of the PSF contamination, we can create a test data vector by adding and subtracting it from the fiducial cosmology.
+With this contaminated data vector, we can perform a likelihood analysis for final cosmological estimates and confirm that this effect is indeed subdominant.
+The figure below shows the contour plots obtained.

 <br/><img src='/images/research/rhostats/finalcomparison.png' width="600">